What Decisions to Make & When

 The first step in the process is turning a standing tree into logs.
 Regardless of whether the tree has fallen in a storm or whether it is being cut down by a tree company, the first decision that must be made is what length to cut the logs to (commonly known as bucking the log).
 Here are the factors to consider:

-• Begin with the end in mind.
+- Begin with the end in mind.
 What are you going to use the wood for?
-If your plan is to build a dinning room table, what is the largest table you can fit in the space.
+If your plan is to build a dinning room table, what is the largest table you can fit in the space?
 If it is 8 feet, then you don’t need to cut the log at 18 feet.
 Keep it to 10.
 On the other end of the spectrum, if you want to turn the wood into shiplap for a 12 foot long room in your house, you could cut the logs at 14 feet.
 If you just aren’t sure what projects you will use the wood for yet, then you should consider two things.
 First, where will you store the wood?
-If its in the basement against a 10 foot long wall, then you might need to cut everything at 9 feet.
+If it is in the basement against a 10 foot long wall, then you might need to cut everything at 9 feet.
 Second, what size board can you handle?
 Can you enlist help to move the lumber?
 A 14 foot long 2×10 piece of white oak can be quite heavy.
-If you really aren’t sure, then I recommend cutting everything between 9 and 10 feet.
+If you really aren’t sure, then I recommend cutting everything between 9 and 12 feet.
 That size is easy to handle at every step of the process, including the end.

-• Limitations of your tree company or the location of the logs.
+- Limitations of your tree company or the location of the logs.
 Logs are heavy when they are first cut.
 Up to 50% of their weight can be from just water trapped in the logs.
 Some companies have to cut the logs shorter because of the limitations in their equipment.
 Sometimes the logs are in awkward locations and they can’t move long logs without doing more damage.

-• Transportation of the logs.
+- Transportation of the logs.
 The means by which you are moving the logs can limit the length of the logs.
 Most grapple trucks are limited to 21 feet, and dump trailers can range in size.

-• We prefer logs no longer than 20 feet.
+- We prefer logs no longer than 20 feet.
 The sawmill’s max capacity is 21 feet.

 Step 2 - Transportation